nest/nest-simulator/doc/htmldoc/developer_space/guidelines/styleguide/styleguide.rst

 -----------------------------

 This style guide was created to provide a single reference point for content creation in NEST.
-This helps ensure the NEST user-level documentation remains clear and consistent.
+This helps ensure the NEST user facing documentation remains clear and consistent.
 The style choices we make here are meant to follow the major trends in technical writing for software.